Author: Michele at ScriptureStudy.Guide

 We are to fight temptation, think good thoughts, learn the bible (obey God), die to self and take up our cross daily, and never succumb to defeat.
 The more practice we get, the more run time we will be able to spend relaxing on auto-pilot.

-Never forget that you are a child of the living and most high God who gave His Son to redeem us (John 3:16).
+Never forget that you are a child of the living and most high God who gave His Son — God Himself in the flesh — to redeem us (John 3:16).
 All praise and glory to our heavenly Father!

 Source: This article was based on a teaching titled “What does the bible say about temptation?” by the iConnectFX channel “The Filter” and can be found here.